Pododermatitis in Bulldogs

 Pododermatitis in bulldogs and French bulldogs

-Pododermatitis in bulldogs and French bulldogs, is an inflammatory skin disease of the paw.
-It is a common dermatologic problem in English and French bulldog and is typically associated with many underlying skin diseases.
-The most noticeable underlying conditions leading to paw allergy (pododermatitis) in bulldogs are idiopathic sterile granulomas , allergic dermatitis (food allergies and atopic dermatitis), demodicosis (red skin mite) and skin fold dermatitis.
+Pododermatitis in bulldogs and French bulldogs is an inflammatory skin disease of the paw.
+It is a common dermatologic problem in English and French bulldogs, and is typically associated with many underlying skin diseases.
+The most noticeable underlying conditions leading to paw allergy (pododermatitis) in bulldogs are idiopathic sterile granulomas, allergic dermatitis (food allergies and atopic dermatitis), demodicosis (red skin mite) and skin-fold dermatitis.
 These conditions all lead to secondary bacteria and yeast overgrowth dermatitis.

 Dr. Kraemer’s V4B pododermatitis in bulldogs and French bulldogs MAINTENANCE:

 Identifying and recognizing bulldog pododermatitis is easy.
 You will first notice redness and swelling caused by lesions on your bulldog’s feet.
 You may also notice discharge, such as pus, emitting from the lesions.
 Your dog will often continuously lick the area in an effort to alleviate the pain and itchiness.
 Their saliva will cause reddish-brown staining in the fur surrounding the inflamed area.
 Occasionally, scabs, blisters, nodules, and hair loss can be found in the surrounding tissue of the infected area, and when pain is intense, your bulldog might be noticeably limping.